 - Advertisements in conservation areas should be restrained in terms of their size, colour materials and appearance and should relate well to the design and appearance of the building upon which they are to be displayed. - Any proposed method of illumination should be either internal or very discreet in its design.
-Fascia-length internally illuminated box signs and any plastic blinds will generally be considered inappropriate in an historic context.
-Such applications will be refused. - Free standing poster-type signs will generally be considered inappropriate in conservation areas; if allowed, they should not compromise the setting and appearance of the area and should be located discreetly. - Lettering on new signage should ideally be no more than 300mm in height in sensitive conservation area settings or where displayed on listed buildings, although the Council will consider each proposal on its individual merits.
-The Council will encourage the use of non-illuminated individual letters in very sensitive locations, such as on listed buildings. - Projecting illuminated signs in plastic or metal will not generally be allowed in conservation area settings. - In some circumstances, small, well designed and non-illuminated hanging signs, made of wood and with an appropriate bracket, may be judged to be more sensitive to the setting and will be considered more favourably.
+Fascia-length internally illuminated box signs and any plastic blinds will generally be considered inappropriate in an historic context. - Free standing fixed poster-type signs will generally be considered inappropriate in conservation areas; if allowed, they should not compromise the setting and appearance of the area and should be located discreetly. - Lettering on new signage should ideally be no more than 300mm in height in sensitive conservation area settings or where displayed on listed buildings, although the Council will consider each proposal on its individual merits.
+The Council will encourage the use of non-illuminated individual letters in very sensitive locations, such as on listed buildings. - Projecting illuminated signs in plastic or metal will not generally be allowed in conservation area or their settings. - Small non-illuminated hanging signs, preferably of wood are the preferred form of signage in conservation areas.